 Iquitos also has a Western Union Office which opens until around 8 pm.

 Beware of Con artists and charlatans as they are abundant.
 The best way to not get jipped out of money in Iquitos and anywhere else in the world for that matter is to make your research ahead of time.
 Ask for references and read other people´s testimonials.
+If you are considering trying Ayahuasca go with well reputed centers and always check for references.

 We absolutely discourage any traveler from choosing so-called “shamans” off the street, as the consequences could be serious.